 How to Collect and Analyse the Required Data

-Collect the following data by conducting individual interviews with a representative sample of your target group members (if you assess children's IDDS, interview their mothers or other primary caretakers responsible for feeding the children).
+Collect the following data by conducting individual interviews with a representative sample of your target group members (if you assess children's IDDS, interview their mothers or other primary caregivers responsible for feeding the children).

 1) Check whether yesterday was a special day (religious festival or celebration) when an unusually varied or limited diet was eaten - if so, do not proceed with collecting dietary data as it is likely that they will not reflect a typical diet.

-2) List all meals which the person ate in the previous day in the Recording Meals Form (see link below).
+2) List all meals which the person ate the previous day in the Recording Meals Form (see link below).